-If you choose to self-host your site, you will need to purchase a Web hosting account that is usually renewed yearly.
+If you choose to self-host your site, you will need to buy a Web hosting account that is usually renewed yearly.
 I use RackSpace.com personally, but that is a bit more technical than necessary for someone getting started.
-Lately, I have been hearing great things about BlueHost.
+Lately, I have heard great things about BlueHost.
 Blogger and author Michael Hyatt has created a screencast that will help you get started with WordPress on BlueHost.

 Website as a service

 Both services offer hundreds of templates that let you create an “almost” custom website.
-However, Squarespace offers an e-commerce solution, a focus on search engine visibility, and what seems to be a more flexible templating engine.
-Wix boasts attractive templates using the latest technology to provide a mobile friendly site.
+However, Squarespace offers an e-commerce solution, a focus on search engine visibility, and a more flexible templating engine.
+Wix boasts attractive templates using the latest technology to build a mobile friendly site.

-If you choose to use this sort of service, I personally prefer Squarespace because it focuses more on the e-commerce and seems to have more features that let you grow without moving to another platform.
-Take some time to evaluate those services, and choose the best fit for your business.
+If you choose to use this sort of service, I prefer Squarespace because it focuses more on the e-commerce and seems to have more features that let you grow without moving to another platform.
+Take some time to test those services, and choose the best fit for your business.

 - Wix – Affordable mobile friendly websites